Pokémon: Red, Green & Blue Versions

 Who is Creatures Inc. exactly?
 It makes a ton of sense that Game Freak and Nintendo share the franchise, but why is there a third company in the mix?
 According to Masuda Junichi, a co-founder of Game Freak and the current creative overseer for the games, they were the producers of the first game.
 This is strange since the producer of a game is usually a person working for the company making the game, not an outside company.
 Thinking about the situation, I don’t think they’ll ever admit it, but I think Creatures Inc. was brought in to help Tajiri finish the game.
 He couldn’t do it alone since he had never produced a game before: he was a fanzine writer.

 The history of Creatures Inc. also seems to confirm my thinking.
 Creatures Inc. is made-up of former employees of Ape Inc., who supported a visionary artist with no video game experience to produce a very personal RPG based on a fairy-tale version of our modern world.
-I’m, of course, talking of Itoi Shigesato and his game Mother, which we know in the West as Earthbound Beginnings.
+I’m, of course, not talking of Pokémon but of Itoi Shigesato and his game Mother, which we know in the West as Earthbound Beginnings.
 It turns out the employees of Creatures Inc. helped with the same job twice!

 Since they helped finish the first Pokémon game, their contract clearly gave them partial ownership of the franchise, and they went on to create the Pokémon trading card game (it wasn’t made by Wizards of the Coast, who simply localized it) and other elements of the franchise.
+Once again, if I had to guess as to why Creatures own a part of the franchise, it’s because Game Freak couldn’t pay them to help them, so they paid them with a franchise stake.

 - The Pokémon Company